bezabu/bb-battleships/README.md

 The x and y values are compared to the appropriate list to determine what character to display ("@", "X" or " ").

 When displaying each player's game boards, for loops are used to print the characters ─, │, ┌, ┐, └, ┘, ├, ┤, ┬, ┴ and ┼ to draw a grid over several lines.
 During iteration:
-- the board label list is used to provide values for the horizontal axis labels.
+- The board label list is used to provide values for the horizontal axis labels.
-- the appropriate array is checked to determine the character to display and what colour it should be.
+- The appropriate array is checked to determine the character to display and what colour it should be.

 # Technologies

 - Python was used as the programming language to make the game.
-- The [Random](https://docs.python.org/3/library/random.html#random.Random) Python module has been used to provide randomly generated numbers
+- The [Random](https://docs.python.org/3/library/random.html#random.Random) Python module has been used to provide randomly generated .
-- GitHub has been used to store the code, images and other content.
+- GitHub has been used to store code, images and other content.
 - Heroku was used to deploy the game to the web.
-- Git was used for version control, pushing contents to github.
+- Git was used for version control, pushing contents to GitHub.
-- Codeanywhere was used as IDE.
+- Codeanywhere was used as an IDE.
 - [CI Python Linter](https://pep8ci.herokuapp.com/) was used to test Python code.
 - Paint.NET was used to edit images for the readme.
-- [TinyPNG](https://tinypng.com/) was used to optimise images for the readme
+- [TinyPNG](https://tinypng.com/) was used to optimise images for the readme.

 # Testing

 - Name

   - Test: Enter a name that is longer than 31 characters.
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter a name 30 characters or shorter.
-    - Result: The input is accepted and the name entered is shown at the gameplay phase.
+    - Result: The input is accepted and the name entered is shown in the gameplay phase.

 - Board size

   - Test: Enter a string when an integer is expected.
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter a number smaller than 5 or bigger than 7.
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter 5, 6 or 7.
     - Result: The input is accepted and the correct board size is shown later.